We’ve got you covered:

 Ensure smooth transitions between paragraphs.

-Your essay should be authentic.
-No matter what advice others have given you, your essay must be a reflection of you and must be, as the title suggests, personal.
+Your personal statement for residency should be authentic.
+No matter what advice others have given you, your essay must be a reflection of you.
+Of course, it must be, as the title suggests, personal.

 Don’t overuse the word “I.”